In 2015, U.S. business spent over $160 billion on employee training.

 And since organizations cover a multitude of sizes, cultures, structures, and locations, there is unfortunately no one size fits all solution for this conundrum.

 In the digital environment, however, there are wholly customizable solutions that can be tailored to meet the varying needs of nearly every company format.
-And this is where webinars become an indispensable ally.
+And this is where webinar software become an indispensable ally.

 Using webinars to train employees with tools like ClickMeeting allows organizations to create more engaging and interactive environments than with face-to-face meetings and sessions.